 Transportation in Male

 How to go from Maldives International Airport to Male Island?

-The Velana International Airport (airport code: MLE) isn’t located in Male as most of the people think.
+The Velana International Airport (airport code: MLE) isn’t located in Male as most people think.

 A nearby island called Hulhumale is where the Maldives International Airport is actually located.

 You can go from Maldives International Airport to Male by ferry, by bus or by car.